 9. If the water still fails to drain the blockage may have moved further down the drain pipe and lodged again.

 When a plunger fails to work, the remaining tools to correct a clogged bathtub require technical skills.
 Plumbing tools, such as a snakes or augers require expertise and can be dangerous to a user with little or no experience.
 The improper use of manual and powered tools to dislodge bathtub clogs may cause undue damage to your tub, drain pipes and bathroom fixtures.
 If you have reached this stage in the process and have not cleared the clogged drain, we recommend you contact a licensed and experienced plumber.
 EveryDayPlumber.com will respond to your plumbing needs in a timely fashion and you will be met by one of the most experienced plumbers Tampa has to offer.
-Have your free inspection and estimated repair done by an EveryDayPlumber.com professional today.
+Have your inspection and estimate done by an EveryDayPlumber.com professional today.

 Do not attempt to use a chemical drain cleaner/opener in a clogged bathtub.
 If you are tempted to do so please follw this link for mor information on the effect of chemical drain cleaners.